-The monitoring team will usually consist of either one or two OVCS staff members depending mostly on the size of your agency.
-The on-site visit will occur over a two and a half day period.
+The monitoring team will consist of either one or two OVCS staff members depending mostly on the size of your agency.
+The on-site visit will occur over a two period.
 We anticipate beginning each day at 9:00 a.m.
 If you desire it, we can end the review with an informal exit conference to briefly outline our findings.
 You will receive a written monitoring report whether or not an exit conference is held.

 OVCS will use a standard monitoring instrument to ensure each review is consistent with other reviews and comprehensive in examining all of the agency’s management and governance systems.
 See attached copy of instrument.
 On-site monitoring reviews include a Desk Review, a Financial Management Review Instrument, a Board of Directors Interview, a Management Team Interview, and a Staff Focus Group for private CAA’s.

 OVCS will complete the Desk Review portion of the monitoring instrument prior to the on-site visit.
 The Document and File Review Checklist will be sent by email prior to the visit.
 It includes items that will be reviewed as a part of your monitoring.
 Some items are already submitted with your application, some will be requested in advance of the visit, and some will be reviewed onsite.
 For the items listed as "not received" on the checklist, you will be required to submit those within 2 weeks of receipt of the checklist to csbg@dss.virginia.gov.
+Prior to our visit OVCS will send a link to a Staff Survey, we ask that at least 20% or 15 staff members, whichever is greater complete the survey.
+Survey results are not shared with Agency leadership.
+The results are reviewed by OVCS staff prior to the visit and incorporated in our on-site monitoring visit.

 The Financial Management Review Instrument will be completed by interviewing the Chief Financial Officer and examining a number of financial records.
 If possible, we recommend that the Treasurer of the Board of Directors participate in this interview.
 The Board of Directors interview examines governance functions and operations.
 Completion of that portion of the review requires that we interview at least three members of your Board, including the Board Chair and two other members.
 The Board of Directors interview can take place anytime during the first two days or evenings of our visit.
 The Management Team Interview should include the Executive Director, Finance Director, Chief Planner, Human Resources Manager or Director, operations directors, or managers, and/or other management level personnel able to address questions related to your agency’s various management systems.
-Finally, our on-site review will include a Staff Focus Group that consists of a series of open-ended questions directed to no more than eight direct services staff members.

 The on-site monitoring review will also involve the examination of agency documentation and records.
 As a result, we will need to have access to your financial files, personnel files, and client files.
 Review of any sub-grantee contracts and files will be completed as well.

 9.2 Financial Management Review